 The recycled materials used for Ryukyu glass, tell a story about the island’s recovery after the second world war.
 The only land battles on the territory of present day Japan took place on the southern islands, and left immense destruction.
-From this low point, new spirits of craft emerged, and some fought to survive.
+From this low point, new spirit in craft emerged, and sometimes fought to survive.
 The efforts to preserve the island’s tradition in weaving with banana thread are one such example.

-Already on the wane amid the new trends and techniques of the early 20th century, the war lead to the clearance of many banana plants as harbouring a malaria risk.
+Already on the wane amid the new trends and techniques of the early 20th century, the war lead to the clearance of many banana plants for harbouring a malaria risk.
 The lightweight fabric, dyed and weaved into patterns that hint to motifs from island life, almost became an historical item.
-Long heralded by the movers within the early-mid twentieth century mingei movement that celebrated folk crafts, some representatives supported Toshiko Taira and her group in the north Okinawan town of Kijoka who worked to keep bashofu (banana thread) fabric alive.
+Long heralded by the movers within the early-mid twentieth century mingei movement that celebrated folk crafts, some leading figures supported Toshiko Taira and her group in the north Okinawan town of Kijoka in working to keep bashofu (banana thread) fabric alive.

 Taira herself is now 98 years old, and a designated living national treasure.
 She is mainly interested in accolades so long as they support her life mission to continue the practice of Okinawan bashofu weave.
 With a relatively stable supply of natural resource, which Taira and collaborators of a similar age still cut by hand as the plants tower above then, the challenge is to now maintain the human skills to make, treat and then weave the fabric.